Daynlight/CWindow/Readme.md

 ### Adding Window
 #### Info
-1. You need to specify unique name for renderer window it is use for fast look up
+1. You need to specify unique name for renderer window.
+It is used for fast look up
-2. If you want update it you need pass same name with new parameters
+2. If you want update it you need add window with same name
 3. You can provide custom destruction function as second param

 #### Example Window